 Object detection is similar to image classification, but the objects also need to be located in the data set that you use for training.
 To create an object detection model, you must provide images and the location (for example, coordinates) of each object in each image.

 The following image shows what labeling for object detection might look like.
-In this example from IBM Visual Insights, the data set is created by extracting frames from a video.
+In this example from Maximo Visual Inspection, the data set is created by extracting frames from a video.
 Then, cars in a selection of frames are manually labeled by dragging a box around each car.
 After some manual labeling, auto-labeling and data augmentation are used to multiply your manual efforts.

-Behind the scenes, IBM Visual Insights is built on open source technology.
+Behind the scenes, Maximo Visual Inspection is built on open source technology.
 Whether you want to take advantage of the easy-to-use UI or prefer to write some code and work more directly with the open source APIs, you can run on Power Systems with GPUs to improve your training time and create better models faster.

 Training, validation, and testing